Exterior Paint Calculator & Painting Guide

 How much does exterior paint cover per gallon?

 Smooth siding covers 350-400 square feet per gallon.
 Textured surfaces cover 250-300 square feet per gallon.
 Rough stucco or porous brick covers 200-300 square feet per gallon.
 Coverage depends on surface texture, porosity, and application method.
+The coverage-by-surface diagram shows coverage changing by surface.

 How much does primer cover per gallon?